1992 Serbian constitutional referendum

 A referendum on state symbols was held in the Yugoslav Republic of Serbia on 31 May 1992.
-The referendum decided the provincial flag, the regional anthem and the coat of arms.
-Although the referendum failed due to low turnout, the National Assembly recommended that the red star be removed from the Serbian flag on 21 June.
+The referendum asked voters to vote on the flag of the republic, the anthem and the coat of arms.
+Although no option reached an absolute majority, the National Assembly recommended that the red star be removed from the Serbian flag on 21 June.

 Background

 The referendum was planned since 1991.
 For the state flag, the choice was to either keep the flag with the red star or to remove it.
 For the coat of arms, the proposal put forth to voters was either to keep the Serbian shield with cross and firesteels or to include the bicephalic eagle of the Nemanjić dynasty.
-For the regional anthem, "Bože pravde" and "Marš na Drinu" were offered.
+For the state anthem, "Bože pravde" and "Marš na Drinu" were offered.
 The results showed a majority of those who voted preferred keeping the red star on the flag, to keep the Serbian shield with firesteels, and choosing "Marš na Drinu" as the anthem.